It takes courage to follow your dreams, but that’s exactly what these two &Beyond guides did… by Claire Trickett20th October 2017

 Fast forward a few years to when Ben was in university.
 Still completely focused on his dream of becoming an &Beyond guide, Ben longed for the holidays so that he could escape to the bush.
 In fact, he even took on holiday jobs at &Beyond Kirkman’s Kamp from time to time, and when he needed to escape his studies for a bit, he’d jump in his car and go drive along the district road at the nearby (and then &Beyond) Kwandwe Private Game Reserve.
 He did this so often he was actually once suspected of being a poacher!

 Ben went on to become a guide at Kwandwe, however, he still had it in his heart that he wanted to join &Beyond.
 He eventually made the bold and risky decision to put his previous guiding experience behind him and join the &Beyond Inkwazi Ranger Training School – a course that does not guarantee enrolment nor completion.
 The training is gruelling, demanding and life-changing, but Ben passed the six-week challenge with flying colours.
-After what he claims was “the toughest, but best six weeks of [his] life”, Ben is now an expert and highly respected guide at &Beyond Phinda Mountain Lodge and he continues to delight guests and live out his childhood dream.
+After what he claims was “the toughest, but best six weeks of [his] life”, Ben is now an expert and highly respected guide at &Beyond Phinda Mountain Lodge and he continues to delight guests and lives out his childhood dream.

 So you see, sometimes the dreams we have aren’t random at all, sometimes they are our calling.
 It takes courage and determination to follow these ambitions and we are so glad that both Ben and Amy did just that.
 Take their advice and don’t let your dreams just be dreams.
 Get out there and chase them.
 You don’t always have to see the whole staircase before taking a step.